-Families selected from the waiting list are required to participate in an eligibility interview.
+Families selected from the waiting list are required to participate in an eligibility review via email or the online Yardi RentCafe portal.
+In-person appointments are available upon request.

-The head of household and the spouse/cohead will be strongly encouraged to attend the interview together.
-However, either the head of household or the spouse/cohead may attend the interview on behalf of the family.
-Verification of information pertaining to adult members of the household not present at the interview will not begin until signed release forms are returned to the PHA.
+The head of household and the spouse/cohead will be strongly encouraged to participate in the eligibility review together.
+However, either the head of household or the spouse/cohead may participate in the eligibility review on behalf of the family.
+Verification of information pertaining to adult members of the household not participating at the eligibility review will not begin until signed release forms are returned to the PHA.

-The interview will be conducted only if the head of household or spouse/cohead provides appropriate documentation of legal identity.
+The eligibility review will be conducted only if the head of household or spouse/cohead provides appropriate documentation of legal identity.
 (Chapter 7 provides a discussion of proper documentation of legal identity).
-If the family representative does not provide the required documentation, the appointment may be rescheduled when the proper documents have been obtained.
+If the family representative does not provide the required documentation, the review may be delayed until the proper documents have been obtained.